samstefan/animately.js/README.md

-animately.js
+Animately.js
 ============

-A JavaScript animation library for CSS3 transforms.
+A JavaScript animation library for complex CSS3 transforms.